By: Jeremy Neisser

-Both brands may have a short break-in period, so don't let the first run be a key indicator of overall performance and make sure to give it a couple runs before feeling the difference.
+Both brands may have a short break-in period, so don't let the first run be a key indicator of overall performance, and make sure to give it a couple of runs before feeling the difference.

 In the end, it really depends on your personal preference and running gait cycle, so it's recommended that you try some pairs on before buying to see how they interact with your foot and running stride.
-Both New Balance and Saucony will provide you with a worthwhile shoe.
+Both New Balance and Saucony will provide you with worthwhile running shoes.

 If you want a snappy ride that encourages you to lean forward then opt for New Balance.
-If you want a shoe that gets you a great value across a range of features, then give Saucony a go.
+If you want running shoes that gets you a great value across a range of features, then give Saucony a go.